 In the Matter of Nikola Tesla: A Romance of the Mind

-This fictional biography is a eARC edition that was published by Diversion Books on January 30, 2013 and has 400 pages.
+fictional biography that was published by Diversion Books on January 30, 2013 and has 400 pages.

 Explore it on Goodreads or Amazon.